Karstenan/TraktTvProject/README.md

 - Checks the number of movies two users have in commmon where Kevin Bacon has acted

 Will not currently work anymore, as Trakt.tv has updated it's API since the creation of this project.
+A local running fuseki server will also be needed, as well as local access to the linkedMDB movie database, as the project was made only for local use as a class project.